MUSTE-Project/MULLE/README.md

 a YAML configuration file.
 See the values in the file `muste-ajax/config.yaml`.
 In the directory `muste-ajax/config` there are examples of other configuration files.
-To pick an alternative configuration option you can e.g. from the muste-ajax directory do:
+To pick an alternative configuration option you can e.g. do the following from `muste-ajax/`:

     ln -sf config/desired-config.yaml config.yaml

 Here is documentation on the available options:

-* `port`: The port to the server listens on
+* `port`: The port that the server listens on.
-* `virtual-root`: used when the requests to the application is not made against the href `/`.
+* `virtual-root`: Used when the requests to the application is not made against the href `/`.
 NB!
 If you need to override this you should also change the value of `VIRTUAL_ROOT` in `muste-ajax/static/muste-gui.js`.
-* `serve-static-relative`: useful during developing since changes to static files (e.g. the front end JavaScript code) is served from a path relative to where the `muste-ajax` executable is run.
+* `serve-static-relative`: Useful during developing since changes to static files (e.g. the front end JavaScript code) is served from a path relative to where the `muste-ajax` executable is run.
 This allows you to change those files without rebuilding the application.